openeemeter/caltrack/docs/v1.0/data-prep/README.md

 Occasionally, the project or consumption data may contain extreme values that are likely the result of a data error, but may also be an indicator of another factor (such as the presence of solar panels) and should be handled based on the following guidance:

-* Negative values for billing period use should be treated as missing and count against sufficiency criterion.
-Negative values in billing period data may also be a valid sign of possible solar/net metering and should be flagged for verification.
+* Negative values for monthly use should be treated as missing and count against sufficiency criterion.
+Negative values in monthly data may also be a valid sign of possible solar/net metering and should be flagged for verification.

 ### Deduplicate records based on combined attributes